 The Fiery server supports print-through-email and scan-to-email features.
-We recommend that a server-based spam filtering mechanism be used.
-Fiery servers can also be configured to print documents from specified email addresses.
-The anti-spam component is not required because running a separate email client (such as Outlook) on the Fiery server is not a supported operation.
+We recommend that a server-based email spam filtering mechanism be used.
+Fiery servers can also be configured to print documents from specific email addresses.

-HIPS and application control
+Host Intrusion Protection System (HIPS) and application control

-Because of the complex nature of Host Intrusion Protection System (HIPS) and application control, the antivirus configuration must be tested and carefully confirmed when either of these features is in use.
-When tuned properly, HIPS and application control are excellent security measures and coexist with the Fiery server.
+Because of the complex nature of Host Intrusion Protection System (HIPS) and application control, the antivirus configuration must be tested and carefully confirmed when either of these features are in use.
+When tuned properly, HIPS and application control are excellent security measures and can coexist with the Fiery server.
 However, it is very easy to cause Fiery server issues with the wrong HIPS parameter settings and wrong file exclusions-many times caused by "accepting the defaults."
-The solution is to review the selected options in HIPS or application control settings in conjunction with Fiery server settings, such as network ports, network protocols, application executables, configuration files, temp files, and so on.
+Review the selected options in HIPS or application control settings in conjunction with Fiery server settings, such as network ports, network protocols, application executables, configuration files, temp files, and so on.